 If you don’t want to leave campus, our Students' Union work hard to provide a lively programme of events and entertainment.
 Whether you like clubbing, live music, comedy, or just a quiet night out with your mates, there's always something going on at the Forum Hertfordshire to help you chill out after a hard day in the LRC.
 If you’re a budding musician or singer, you can even participate in regular open mic nights.

-In Hatfield the Galleria shopping centre has a wide variety of options suitable for all tastes including burgers, pizzas, oriental food, burritos and cocktails.
+In Hatfield the Galleria shopping centre has a wide variety of options suitable for all tastes including burgers, pizzas, Asian food, burritos and cocktails.

 The nearby town of St Albans also has a wide variety of independent restaurants and bars for you to explore, as well as well-known chains.
 Popular choices for current students include the ‘The Cross Keys’, the ‘Beehive’ and the ‘Pudding Stop’.